orkestron-ai/software-meta-model/b2-system-design/204-integrations.md

 ## 1. Purpose of the Layer

-The **Integrations** layer defines the **actual connections and communication between systems using APIs, protocols, and transport mechanisms**.
+The **Integrations** layer defines how systems are **actually connected and communicate in real-world environments**.

 It describes:

-- which systems are connected
-- how APIs are used in real interactions
+- system-to-system connections
+- external and internal integrations
+- protocols and transport mechanisms
-- communication protocols and channels
+- communication channels
-- interaction patterns (synchronous / asynchronous)
-- data exchange flows
+- real message and event exchange
+- reliability and delivery guarantees

 It answers:

-- Which systems communicate with each other?
+- Which systems communicate?
-- How are APIs actually used in practice?
+- How do they communicate in practice?
-- Through what protocols and channels does communication happen?
+- Through which protocols and channels?
+- What guarantees exist (delivery, retries, failures)?
+- How do integrations behave under real conditions?

-This layer defines **real-world interaction and communication between systems**.
+This layer defines **runtime interaction between systems**, not just contracts.

 ---